dennis605/whishper/README.md

 Whishper is a collection of pieces that work together.
 The three main pieces are:

 - Transcription-API: This is the API that enables running Faster-Whisper.
 You can find it in the `transcription-api` folder.
+It also exposes a `/diarize/` endpoint for speaker diarization using [pyannote.audio](https://github.com/pyannote/pyannote-audio).
 - Whishper-Backend: This is the backend that coordinates frontend calls, database, and tasks.
 You can find it in `backend` folder.
 - Whishper-Frontend: This is the frontend (web UI) of the application.
 You can find it in `frontend` folder.
 - Translation (3rd party): This is the libretranslate container that is used for translating subtitles.